BrenKenna/TaskTide-UseCases/Notes.md

 # Use Case Notes
 <p>
 Contains notes on any issues/limitations from running TaskTide during each use-case.
-Depending on the type, these lead to repdeployment to verify change(s).
+Depending on the type, these lead to redeployment to verify change(s), in addition to unit-tests.
 </p>

 <p>